clojurecup2014/logregdog/README.md

 To deploy it on the server: lein cljsbuild once; lein repl

 We are deploying using lein repl (inside a screen).

+For the webserver to build, the dependency on weka has to be installed manually.
+Copy the "weka" folder int he root of the project (yes, the one that is empty except for another "weka" folder in it) to ~/.m2/repository/

 TWEETPULLER: